scharffc/wtmiwd2024/README.md

 ### In collaboration with [Pace University Seidenberg School of CSIS](https://seidenberg.pace.edu) and the [Pace AI Lab](https://seidenberg.pace.edu/artificial-intelligence)

-_This event is a great opportunity for a practical overview of Machine Learning.
-It will focus on Generative AI and will also include personal development activities._
+_This event is a great opportunity for a practical overview of Generative AI.
+It will focus on general and tech talks, and will also include personal development activities._

 # Location